Cheyna Matthews: Washington Spirit (2016–2020)

-Racing Louisville FC (2020–present)
+Racing Louisville FC (2021–2022)

 In November 2020, Matthews was selected off the NWSL Re-Entry Wire by Racing Louisville FC.

+Chicago Red Stars

+She signed with Chicago Red Stars in March 2023.
+On October 13, 2023, Matthews announced her retirement from professional football.

 International career

 Matthews represented the United States at under–23 level in 2015.
 She was also eligible to play for Jamaica through her mother, who was born in Portland Parish.
 In January 2019, she was called up by the Reggae Girlz for the first time, joining the team in a training camp to prepare the first FIFA Women's World Cup appearance in Jamaica history.
 She made her debut in a 1–0 friendly win against Chile on 28 February 2019.

 Matthews was selected for Jamaica's 2019 FIFA Women's World Cup squad.
 She made her World Cup debut during the team's first group stage match against Brazil in Grenoble.

 Personal life

 Matthews married San Francisco 49ers wide-receiver Jordan Matthews in February 2018 having met while both attended Vanderbilt University.
 The couple have two sons together, Josiah and Lionel.
 Matthews is a Christian.

-In March 2022, Matthews announced they were expected a third son.
+In March 2022, Matthews announced they were expecting a third son.